 What Kinds of Errands Do You Do as a Personal Care Assistant?

 As a Personal Care Assistant or Home Attendant, you’ll need to run various types of errands.
 It could be anything from buying groceries, shopping for gifts, arranging appointments, transporting the patient to attend multiple events such as family events, phone support, corresponding to emails, and other such activities.

 What Do Personal Care Assistants Get Paid?

-According to PayScale, the average hourly pay for a Personal Care Assistant is $11.38.
-A total amount earned can be anything from $18k – $33k.
+According to PayScale, the average hourly pay for a Personal Care Assistant is $11.97.
+The total amount earned can be anything from $18k – $33k.
 Of course, as your skill set grows and you gain more knowledge, your earning potential grows.
 Critical Care, Hospital Education, Acute Care, Autism Spectrum Disorders (ASD), and Palliative Care are among the most desired skills.
 So, keep acquiring new skills to earn a better salary!

 What Do You Need to Become a Personal Care Assistant?

 To become a Personal Care Assistant, you will need to qualify as a healthcare professional.
 You’ll also most likely have to apply to various government-funded organizations.